patrickverroya/MeXE402_Finals_Cullos_Kristina-Verroya_Patrick/README.md

 ## Outcomes

 ### Highlighted Face
-* The haarcascade successfully detect and highlight pictures of Harry Potter Cast but not includes recognition.
+* The haarcascade successfully detect and highlight pictures of Harry Potter Cast but not includes face recognition.

 ### Accuracy
-* With proper configuration the total accuracy of this project is around 95%
+* With proper configuration the total accuracy of face detection using haarcascde on project is around 95%

 ### Accomplishment
 * Objectives are fully fulfilled in this project.